cuelang/cuelang.org/content/en/docs/usecases/validation.md

 This makes the ability to use JSON schema for boilerplate reduction minimal.
 As it is specified in JSON itself (it is not a DSL) it can be quite verbose.

-Overall CUE is a more consice, yet more powerful schema language.
+Overall CUE is a more concise, yet more powerful schema language.
 For instance, in CUE one can specify that two fields need to be identical to one another: